michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 wget https://www.arabidopsis.org/download_files/Genes/TAIR10_genome_release/TAIR10_chromosome_files/TAIR10_chr_all.fas
 ```

 We will be using [BLAT](http://genome.cshlp.org/content/12/4/656.full), a BLAST-like alignment tool, to align our transcripts to the reference genome.
-It is available on Sapelo, instructions [here](https://wiki.gacrc.uga.edu/wiki/Blat-Sapelo).
+It is available on Zcluster, instructions [here](https://wiki.gacrc.uga.edu/wiki/Blat).
 Please look at the parameter list to see what kinds of parameters you can customize.

 ```
 #!/bin/bash
-#PBS -N blat
-#PBS -q batch
-#PBS -l nodes=1:ppn=1:HIGHMEM
-#PBS -l walltime=48:00:00
-#PBS -l mem=80gb

-cd $PBS_O_WORKDIR
-time /usr/local/apps/blat/latest/bin/blat genome.fa Trinity.fasta -t=dna -q=rna -fine TAIR10_chr_all.fas
+time /usr/local/blat/latest/bin/blat genome.fa Trinity.fasta -t=dna -q=rna -fine TAIR10_chr_all.fas
 ```

 #### Read Mapping Rate